Vegetable Companion Planting Chart PDF

 Benefit #2.
 Support

 Some plants can provide the necessary support for each other while they grow.
-The ancient Cherokee Indian practice of three sisters helps to provide a nice harvest of three vegetable companion plants.
+This is seen in the ancient Cherokee Indian practice of three sisters helping to provide a nice harvest of three vegetable companion plants.

 Planning your garden so that plants can support each other allows you to plant more and provides a better harvest.